-This week I am hosting an science fiction and horror writer from UK: Peter Germany.
+This week I am hosting a science fiction and horror writer from the UK: Peter Germany.
 You can learn more about Peter and his writing projects at petergermany.com

 , the blog where he shares his journey to become a published author.
 Today he shares with us an interview with the main character of his WIP: Nathan Wright.

 He’s just an everyday person who was called up to fight a war that two psychopathic dictators have started.
-He joined the war when he was only young and hasn’t really lived a life yet.
-After all the war he’s seen he just wants to go home to earth and settle down with his girlfriend. but he gets pulled into a conspiracy to not only assassinate the leader of Earth, but to also assassinate the leader of Mars.
+He joined the war when he was only young and hasn’t really lived life yet.
+After all the war he’s seen, he just wants to go home to earth and settle down with his girlfriend.
+But he gets pulled into a conspiracy to not only assassinate the leader of Earth but to also assassinate the leader of Mars.
 He gets pulled in without much choice.

 Nathan Wright and Peter Germany